 36. The interviews with the men left the impression that correctional work is drifting in a limbo of uncertainty as to what it is meant to achieve.
 And it is done in a political climate in which there is no interest unless there is trouble of some kind and blame to be placed.
-Still the work lacks any articulated tradition, and no image is conveyed to the public that seems to explain what staff at these lower levels do; there is nothing to dismiss the (probably) perceived view of the public that no-one ought to want to do a job like this, or at least to enjoy it.
-As our last report suggested, this seems to be a pariah occupation as it has been for decades, and nothing that has been done as yet seems to have achieved change.
+Still the work lacks any articulated tradition, and no image is conveyed to the public that seems the (probably, perceived view of the public that no-one ought to want to do a job like this, or at least to enjoy it.
+As our last report suggested, this seems to be a partial occupation as it has been for decades, and nothing that has been done as yet seems to have achieved change.
 Though the creation of the LUO grades has opened up an avenue of escape from "guarding" on the one hand; on the other, it has emphasised the residual status of the guards themselves and has increased their sense of relative deprivation.